miceviclab/home/index.md

 {% capture text %}

 Our group is broadly interested in melanoma epigenetics and with specific interests in identifying epigenetic mechanisms regulating anti tumor immunity and functio.
 Using mouse models, single cell approaches (scRNA-Seq, ATACseq), genetic perturbation tools (CRISPR) and clinical tissues samples, the group aims to lay the foundation for the next-generation of cancer immunotherapies.
+<br><br>
 See ACIR's coverage of <a href="https://acir.org/weekly-digests/2023/august/il-7rhi-cd8-t-cells-keep-cancer-from-making-a-comeback"> our work. </a>

 <br><br> Hear a lay summary of our resecent research here:
 <audio controls>